 Open your book.

-We’re going to be using the first three categories – Intensity, Age, and Barrel – in the Nose box of your Deductive Tasting Chart.
+We’re going to be using the first three categories – Intensity, Age, and Barrel – in the Nose box of your Whiskey Tasting Chart.

 If your whiskey has a mahogany tint, ranked Delicate to a 3 on Intensity, and ranked Moderate or Mature on Age, then it’s likely option one.
 Your whiskey is probably a couple decades old.
 You’ll know you’re on the right track if the nose intensity is mild and the palate is smooth and clingy.